bblazej92/url-shortener/README.md

 ## TODO:
-1. Write docstrings and generate documentation using Sphinx
+1. Write docstrings and generate documentation using Sphinx, move all description to gh-pages.
-2. Block possibility go generate slug the same as other view endpoint
-3. Deploy on AWS or Heroku by adding production docker-compose
-4. Write tests to views in auth/views.py
+2. Write tests to views in auth/views.py
-5. Finish TODOs left in code
+3. Finish TODOs left in code
-6. Add caching to GET views
+4. Add caching to GET views
-7. Create indexes to speed up querying mongo
+5. Create indexes to speed up querying mongo
-8. Add test coverage info
+6. Add test coverage info
-9. Small refactor
+7. Small refactor
+8. Add script to deploy on Heroku
+9. Better deployment option for standalone server
+10. Keep secrets using docker-secret